nating/cs-exams/assets/notes/fourth-year/machine-learning/notes/4-evaluating-classifier-performance.md

 A **Validation Set** (or *Dev Set*) is the data used to tune the parameters of the algorithm.

 A **Test Set** is the data used to fairly assess the performance of the algorithm.

+The training set should be as large as you can afford.

+The validation sets of size 1000-10,000 are common.

+People used to use 30% of their data for the test set, but now that people have billions of training examples they do not anymore.